 A benchtop, shelving and lights were included in the brief.
-Materials were already awaiting a new lease on life in the workshop: pieces of Australian hardwood and some drawers from an old engineering bench – the same type of bench that we retrofitted for UpShop’s kitchen bench.
-We really wanted to use these materials rescued from landfill but the benchtop needed to be over 2 metres long and the hardwood was only in small pieces.
+We already had materials in the workshop: pieces of Australian hardwood and some drawers from an old engineering bench – the same type of bench that we retrofitted for UpShop’s kitchen bench.
+However, the benchtop needed to be over 2 metres long and the hardwood was only in small pieces.
 So we improvised and developed a modular design: individual pieces were prepared and then arranged into a patchwork layout.
-Available materials were creatively adapted to meet the specifications of the brief and the result is a unique benchtop.
+Available materials were creatively adapted to meet the brief – and the result is a unique benchtop.

 We also had to do some creative thinking to design the shelving system.
-The drawers were perfect to both store and organise items – but instead of hiding them away, they are now on display.
-They fit so well with the affordances of the work area behind the bench that needs to both look good and be functional.
-We were also able to install some industrial lighting from supplies in the workshop.
+The drawers were perfect to store, organise, and display items.
+They fit so well with the affordances of the work area behind the bench.
+The UpShop workshop also provided reclaimed industrial lighting.

-Upcycling extends the life span of both materials and it also creates long-term friendships.
 Just a few days ago, we were talking to a client whose cafe we also refurbished with upcycled materials.
-She fondly remembered that, even though she went through two coffee machines and three stove tops, the tables that we built for her lasted the lifetime of the business.
+She fondly remembered that the tables we built for her lasted the lifetime of the business.

-We know we will always be welcome to visit Enter Neighbour in the future – and that the things we created for Kestrel will still be there: unique, functional and beautiful.
+We know working with Kestrel with upcycling added real value to his new business and that when we visit Enter Neighbour in the future what we created will still be there: unique, functional and beautiful.